 The Company evaluated the Credit Agreement Warrants and the Common Stock Warrants and concluded that they do not meet the criteria to be classified within stockholders' equity.
 The agreement governing the Credit Agreement Warrants and the Common Stock Warrants includes a provision that could result in a different settlement value for the Common Stock Warrants depending on their holder.
 Because the holder of an instrument is not an input into the pricing of a fixed-for-fixed option on the Company's Class A common stock, the Common Stock Warrants are not considered to be indexed to the Company's own stock.
 As the Common Stock Warrants meet the definition of a derivative, the Company recorded these warrants as liabilities on the consolidated balance sheets at fair value based on the Black Scholes model.
-Subsequent changes in their respective fair values are exercised, expire, or qualify for equity classification.
+Subsequent changes in their respective fair values are recognized in the consolidated statements of operations at each reporting date.
+Changes in the fair value of the warrant liabilities will continue to be recognized until the warrants are exercised, expire, or qualify for equity classification.